March 14, 1945

 Like

-• a gray says:
+• Allen's avatar a gray says:

 Yes, Verne Gray, was my father.
 I am not, though, the Alan mentioned in the final post of Wayne’s Journal.
 That Alan lost his father, a Marine, on an invasion beach in the Pacific.
 I don’t remember which one.
 It was a long, long time ago when Gary, Alan, Judy and Becky and I were schoolmates.
 I am sure there were others at my school, but it was not something that anyone talked about.
 We were just part of the anonymous and often forgotten 183,000 American children who were left fatherless as the result of WWII.
 In that, I rather imagine that we were no different than those children in other countries.